Siddpawar9222/Obsidian-Vault/Devops/AWS/Host React and Spring App on Linux Sever.md

-Use putty , sometimes connecting with cmd or linux machine gives access denied error while connecting with server
+Use putty or MobaXterm , sometimes connecting with cmd or linux machine gives access denied error while connecting with server

 Build both project